zerotohero-dev/zerotohero-web/content/roadmap/you-need-testing.md

 testing ("unit testing"---see what I did there?_) and **how** to implement various testing strategies.

-There are several different testing types and strategies that youneed to be aware of as well.
+There are several different testing types and strategies that you need to be aware of as well.
 For starters, you might want to learn about [unit tests](https://en.wikipedia.org/wiki/Unit_testing), [integration tests](https://en.wikipedia.org/wiki/Integration_testing),